Festschrift on the Anniversary of the Roman Empire, 16 January 27 BC.

 Judas H blogging Priest, who writes a blog post THIS long then calls it a Festschrift and starts it with a Preface?

+A little explanation then.
 This post first appeared on 1 September 2007.
 It became the most consistently hit page on this blog.
-As time went on I posted material related to it had appeared in "A Wonder of the World and Forest Fires" on 27 August 2007, and then more came in two more posts, " 25 July A.D.
+As time went on I posted material related to it in "A Wonder of the World and Forest Fires" on 27 August 2007, "25 July A.D.
 306 in Eboracum, Britannia" on 25 July 2008, and "More Twelve Days of Christmas, 2008" on 27 December 2008.
 And there was more stuff not included in any of the four.
 So, in 2009 this post appeared as an entirely new entity, consisting of the new material and material rewritten from the four earlier posts, within the structure of the original Eastern/Western post, and published on 16 January, the date of the founding of the Roman Empire.
-For 2010, additional new material on the current state of the old secular powers was included for the 2010 version.
-For 2011, the post is expanded yet again within the original format, to include related material from posts on Jerome, Augustine, and Boethius and their times that I posted in 2010.
+For 2010, additional new material on the current state of the old secular powers was included.
+For 2011, the post was expanded yet again within the original format, to include related material from posts on Jerome, Augustine, and Boethius and their times that I posted in 2010.
 The 2012 and 2013 versions have only slight revisions, mostly updates on "where are they now".

 This is then the keynote post, as it were, of this entire blog.
 Long as it is, this post demonstrated a simple point.